Groestlcoin/bech32-1/bech32.1.md

 The
 **bech32**
-utility is a powerful general-purpose tool for encoding and decoding of BIP 173 standard Bech32 strings and Bitcoin Bech32 addresses.
+utility is a powerful general-purpose tool for encoding and decoding of BIP 173 standard Bech32 strings and Groestlcoin Bech32 addresses.

 Hexadecimal data may be input with or without a leading "0x"